Nooria/udportfolio-optimize.github.io/README.md

 - Added media query for print.css
 - Removed link to google web font since I found it was not necessary.
-- Created a smaller pizzeria_115px.jpg for the front page.
+- Resized and Compressed pizzeria_115px.jpg and profilepic.jpg images for the front page.
 - Inlined the style.css code.
 - Added async attribute for analytics.js since this is not needed for rendering.